 If you are new to self-publishing, here’s a collection of self-publishing companies in Victoria, BC and beyond.

-First, ask yourself some key questions before choosing a self-publishing path:
+Questions to ask yourself before choosing a self-publishing path:

-• How many self-publishing tasks are you willing to do, learn, or troubleshoot?
+- How many self-publishing tasks are you willing to learn?

-• Are you able to work with PDFs, digital images, and keywords?
+- Can you work with PDFs, digital images, and keywords?

-• Do you have support from any family, friends, and contacts?
+- Do you have any support or help from family, friends, or contacts?

-• How important is quality control over all self-publishing steps?
+- How important is it for you to have quality control over all self-publishing steps?
 (E.g. control over book covers, editing, and book prices.)

-• What is a bigger barrier to you: lack of financial means or lack of time?
+- What’s your bigger barrier: lack of finances or lack of time?

 Choosing a self-publishing path